 And that goes back to our core values and what we’re taught as children.
-We don’t all have empathy, tolerance, compassion or are caring, but we can have these qualities if we choose to work on them.
+We don’t all start out with empathy, tolerance or compassion, but we can develop these qualities if we choose to work on them.
 When it comes to any type of behaviour, we can choose to behave differently regardless of what our parents have done and what their parents did with them.

-If more of us were selfless the world would be safer, we’d all live better lives and we’d all get on better.
-Putting others first doesn’t mean we deny ourselves of our own needs, we can do both.
-But if our core values were at the heart of our relationships, we would place more value on those relationships.
+If more of us were selfless the world would be safer, we’d live better lives and we’d all get on better.
+Putting others first doesn’t mean we deny our own needs; we can do both.
+But if our core values are at the heart of our relationships, those relationships mean more to us.

 We should want to do what’s right.
-Doing what’s right should be instinctive, part of our core values of who we are.
+It should be instinctive, part of our core values and sense of who we are.
 Perhaps that’s where we’re going wrong.
 Over the years, our core values have continued to change and decrease in value.

-It’s the society we’re in and that means we’ve all changed and sadly not for the better.
+It’s the fault of the society we’re in and that means we’ve all changed and sadly not for the better.